-Act or Axe has been an initiative of the AKF’s since 2007 when our Board made its abundantly clear that our Federal Government and its elected representatives needed to understand the Koala and its trees should and must be considered as part of their electoral responsibilities.
-The Federal Government is the 'custodian' of the Koala.
-Not zoos, not international zoos, not wildlife sanctuaries, not the average Australian, but our Government.
+Act or Axe has been an AKF initiative since 2007, when our Board made it abundantly clear that the Federal Government is the custodian of the Koala—not zoos, not wildlife sanctuaries, nor the average Australian.
+Our Federal Government and its elected representatives need to understand the Koala and its trees must be considered as part of their electoral responsibilities.

 Koala Habitat Then & Now